Linn Benton Lincoln Breastfeeding Coalition

 Leah Brunson BS, IBCLC

 Leah Brunson is the Linn County WIC program Coordinator and is an International Board Certified Lactation Consultant.
-Leah has been serving families in the Linn County WIC program for over 24 years.
-She is passionate about her work consulting with clients using motivational interviewing strategies to help parents set and meet goals.
+She has been at WIC serving families since 1998.
+Leah is passionate about her work consulting with clients using motivational interviewing strategies to help parents set and meet their goals.
+In her down time, now that she has adult children, Leah enjoys yoga, gardening, hiking, and exploring Oregon with her husband and two German Shorthair dogs Molly and Mia.

+Shelby believes in the power of support and education in motivating and empowering families to make their own best feeding choices for their children.
+She strives to help mothers build a stronger foundation for child lifelong health by supporting breastfeeding past the first year.
 She supported families as a birth doula for several years and currently as a Breastfeeding Peer Counselor for Linn County’s WIC program.
 Shelby is attending PSU’s Human Lactation Program to add to her bachelor’s degree in Community Health Education, and ultimately wants to obtain her IBCLC.
+Her hobbies include running, dancing, reading, coaching track, combing the coast, and keeping up with her toddler and son’s sports.